upstarter/master_py/README.md

 # MasterPy

-Generate a python service mesh node.
+Generate a python node equipped for federation in a service mesh.
 Contributors welcome, just make a pull request.

 ## Installation